Is your social media engagement plain flat boring?

 Are you struggling to find content that connects or rings within your social users?

-In this post, we are reaching out to show how you can breathe life into a dead lost audience or spark engagement by making simple changes to your content.
+In this post, we’ll show you how to breathe life into a dead lost audience or spark engagement by making simple changes to your content.

-It is a fact social media engagement plays an essential role in every marketer content plan.
-Close to 80% of a marketers effort lean to content or social media engagement while the rest divide between leads and awareness making engagement the most sought input in advertises KPIs.
+It is a fact that social media engagement plays an essential role in every marketer content plan.
+Close to 80% of a marketers effort leans to content or social media engagement while the rest divide between leads and awareness, making engagement the most sought input in advertises KPIs.

 To find why social media engagement is so meaningful, let’s take a brief tour of its advantages:

 OK.
 We know social media engagement can make or damage your social content strategy.
-If you have productive engagements, the more leads you will bring, plus a successful build-up of awareness.
+Meaning, if you have productive engagements, the more leads you will bring, plus a successful build-up of awareness.

-On the opposite, low engagement is a choice with significant repercussions to a business bottom line like poor to no leads, reach, and even performance.
+On the opposite, low engagement is a choice with significant repercussions to a business’s bottom line.
+Like poor to no leads, reach, and even performance.
 As a business owner, you sincerely don’t want to sit on this side with engagement.

 So how can you create or improve engagement on your social channels?

-A one-time study conducted by LinkedIn on its platform showed images and infographic increased user comments by 98%.
-Meaning, people are likely to react to a post with visualizes, well elaborative infographics than one without.
+A one-time study conducted by LinkedIn on its platform showed that images and infographics increased user comments by 98%.
+Meaning, people are likely to react to a post with visuals and well elaborative infographics than one without.

 A post with images is more likely to get loads of likes and shares as users connect pictures to the subject of discussion.